evernym/sgl/docs/custom-properties.md

 and `contains`.
 When the comparison operators are used with a value that's a set, they are testing the set's size.
-Thus, if we wanted to say that the insurance discount from our example above depended not on a specific certification, but having 3 or more certications, we could revise the rule to:
+Thus, if we wanted to say that the insurance discount from our example above depended not on a specific certification, but having 3 or more certifications, we could revise the rule to:

     ```JSON